Slideshow image

 1. Congratulations

-“C” could be “Continue” or some other C-word – but I’ve chosen “Congratulations.”
+“C” could be “Continue” or some other C-word – but I have chosen “Congratulations.”
 You deserve it.
+This is a word of encouragement that acknowledges your accomplishment.

-• looking at life and its purpose differently than you did before;
+• looking at life and its purpose differently than you did before,

-• asking questions about how God is working in your particular situation, or how you should be responding in ways that please God and bless others.
+• how you should respond in ways that please God and bless others.

-I expect that you are already experiencing some of the benefits of learning God’s ‘Story’ so you can live it more fully.
+I expect you are already experiencing some of the benefits of learning God’s ‘Story’ so you can live it more fully.

 2. Habit